 What is a "Plan?"
-According to Merriam Webster, a plan is...a method for achieving an end or...an often customary method of doing something or...a detailed formulation of a program of action.
+According to the Oxford English Dictionary, a plan is... a detailed proposal for doing or achieving something... an intention or decision about what one is going to do... a detailed diagram, drawing, or program, in particular.
 We think of this planning document as a rather customary method of doing something to achieve an end via the detailed formulation of a program or action!